bradcoleman60/passward-generator/README.md

 ```
+/*If the character sets are validated, the function continues below.
+The following lines define
+variables that contain strings of the 4 character types.
+Additionally. "stringToChooseFrom" established
+a variable that will ultimately hold all the characters used to choose the password from. */
+  var Numberstring =['0123456789'];
+  var lowerString = ['abcdefghijklmnopqrstuvwxyz'];
+  var upperstring = ['ABCDEFGHIJKLMNOPQRSTUVWXYZ']
+  var symbolstring = ['!@#$%^&*()][/><?+']
+  var stringToChooseFrom = ""

+/*The following IF statement iterates on the 4 Boolean (character type) variables and if TRUE then
+appends "stringToChooseFrom" with the associated character string. */
+  if (useNumbers) {
+    stringToChooseFrom += Numberstring;
+  }  if (useLower) {
+    stringToChooseFrom += lowerString;
+  }  if (useUpper) {
+    stringToChooseFrom += upperstring;
+  }  if (useSymbols){
+    stringToChooseFrom += symbolstring;
+  }

+//Establishes the variable "passwordResult".
+This will ultimately contain the password desired.
+  var passwordResult = ""

-//Establishes the variable to hold the length of the stringToChoseFrom, needed in the calculation of the random string generator.
+/*Establishes the variable to hold the length of the stringToChoseFrom, needed in the calculation of
+the random string generator. */
   var stringLength = stringToChooseFrom.length;

-//This FOR loop iterates for a number of times equal to the desired password length.
-In each loop, a random number between zero and the stringLength and then the "charAt" function selects the character in the position of that random number.
-The "+=" operator increments the password string with each loop and the loop is finished when the desired password length is reached.
-The "Math.Random()" function is a built-in function that selects a random number between 0 and 1.
-The random number is multiplied by the number of characters in the string to ensure that each character has a chance to be randomly selected.
-The "Math.floor" function is a built-in function that rounds down the random number to a whole number, since  the "charAt" function can only use whole numbers.
+/*This FOR loop iterates for a number of times equal to the desired password length.
+In each loop, a
+random number between zero and the stringLength and then the "charAt" method selects the character in
+the position of that random number.
+The "+=" operator increments the password string with each loop and
+the loop is finished when the desired password length is reached.
+The "Math.Random()" method is a built-in
+function that selects a random number between 0 and 1.
+The random number is multiplied by the number of
+characters in the string to ensure that each character has a chance to be randomly selected.
+The "Math.floor"
+ method is a built-in method that rounds down the random number to a whole number, since  the "charAt"
+ function can only use whole numbers. */
   for (let i = 0; i < passwordLength; i++) {
       passwordResult += stringToChooseFrom.charAt(Math.floor(Math.random() * stringLength));
     }